SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 If the condition evaluates to ``true``, code execution continues as usual.
-If the condition evaluates to ``false``, this means that the current state of the program is invalid;
+If the condition evaluates to ``false``, the current state of the program is invalid;
 code execution ends, and your app is terminated.

 Assertions and preconditions